ruston-RnY/ruston-RnY/README.md

 </p>

 <p align="center">
-  Frontend engineer since 2021, primarily in the Vue and Nuxt ecosystem.
+  Frontend engineer since 2021 — Angular, React, and Next.js in earlier roles, Vue and Nuxt as my main stack today.
+Having worked across both ecosystems, picking either back up is rarely the hard part.
-  I care about interfaces that stay understandable and maintainable long after the first release.
 </p>

 <p align="center">
-  Currently working in an end-to-end delivery model: I take a feature from user conversation and requirement analysis, through the Go and MySQL layer behind it, down to the interface people actually use.
+  I take a feature the whole way — from the conversation that defines it, through the backend it needs, down to the interface people actually use.
 </p>

 ### How I Work

-- **Frontend architecture is mine** — when a new project starts, I set it up: structure, architecture, and which libraries and plugins we commit to.
-Those decisions are the ones you live with for years, so I make them deliberately.
-In practice that means working across both ends of the ecosystem: maintaining a legacy Nuxt 2 codebase while building new work in Nuxt 4.
+- **Frontend architecture** — I set up new projects from scratch: structure, the libraries and plugins to commit to, and the conventions that keep a codebase consistent.
+Those decisions are what a team lives with for years, so I make them deliberately.
+I'm comfortable at both ends of the spectrum: keeping a legacy codebase healthy, or starting something new from an empty folder.
 - **Requirement discovery** — I follow up directly with users rather than waiting for a finished spec.
 I map how they work today, find the manual steps that hurt, and propose what a web solution should actually replace.
-- **Feature delivery across the stack** — I currently build features on both sides: the Go endpoints and the MySQL behind them, queries and schema changes included, plus the Nuxt frontend that consumes them.
-I've also worked with Laravel and Express on smaller projects.
+- **Feature delivery across the stack** — I work both sides of a feature: the API endpoints and the data layer behind them, queries and schema changes included, plus the frontend that consumes them.
-- **AI features in production** — I integrate LLM APIs into real product features, including legal document risk analysis where users choose the stance the analysis takes.
-Prompt design, API integration, and making non-deterministic output dependable enough for a business process to run on.
+- **AI integration** — I build product features on top of LLM APIs: prompt design, API integration, and shaping non-deterministic output into something a business process can rely on.
 - **AI-assisted workflow** — I use AI coding assistants to work across a wider surface area, while keeping the review and architectural decisions mine.

 ### Tech Stack

-**Frontend** — where I own the architecture
+**Frontend** — where I'm strongest

 <p>
   <img src="https://img.shields.io/badge/Nuxt.js-00DC82?style=flat&logo=nuxtdotjs&logoColor=white"/>